Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ## Step 4: Nginx & Captive Portal Configuration

-We use Nginx as a reverse proxy for the **Portal Server** and `nodogsplash` as the captive portal software.
+We use Nginx as a reverse proxy for both servers and `nodogsplash` as the captive portal software.
+This setup isolates traffic: the portal is only visible on the local Wi-Fi network, while the admin panel is visible on the WAN.

 ### 1. Install Nginx and Nodogsplash
 ```bash